arseny-k/it-jim_ak3_2025/README.md

-# 🎧 Task 3 - Audio

-Audio-Based Music Playlist Clustering
+# 🎧 Task 3 - Audio-Based Music Playlist Clustering

 This project clusters songs into playlists based on their **audio similarity**, using both classical audio features and deep learning embeddings.